 - Accidental starting can cause severe injury or death.
-ALWAYS place the ON/OFF switch in the OFF position. - DO NOT place hands or fingers inside pump when pump is running. - NEVER disconnect any emergency or safety devices.
+ALWAYS place the ON/OFF switch in the OFF position. - DO NOT place hands or fingers inside the pump when the pump is running. - NEVER disconnect any emergency or safety devices.
 These devices are intended for operator safety.
 Disconnection of these devices can cause severe injury, bodily harm or even death.
 Disconnection of any of these devices will void all warranties.